 Our strategy depends upon the formation and sustainability of multiple collaborative arrangements and license agreements with third parties in the future.
 We rely on these arrangements for not only financial resources, but also for expertise that we expect to need in the future relating to clinical trials, manufacturing, sales and marketing, and for licenses to technology rights.
-To date, we have entered into several such arrangements with corporate collaborators; however, we do not know if such or additional third parties will dedicate sufficient resources or if any development or commercialization efforts by third parties will be successful.
-Should a collaborative partner fail to develop or commercialize a compound or product to which it has rights from us for any reason including corporate restructuring, such failure might delay ongoing research and development efforts at Rigel, because we might not receive any future milestone payments, and we would not receive any royalties associated with such compound or product.
+To date, we have entered into several such arrangements with corporate collaborators; however, we do not know if these collaborations or additional third parties with which we collaborate, if any, will dedicate sufficient resources or if any development or commercialization efforts by third parties will be successful.
+Should a collaborative partner fail to develop or commercialize a compound or product to which it has rights from us for any reason, including corporate restructuring, such failure might delay our ongoing research and development efforts, because we might not receive any future milestone payments, and we would not receive any royalties associated with such compound or product.
 In addition, the continuation of some of our partnered drug discovery and development programs may be dependent on the periodic renewal of our corporate collaborations.

 The research phase of our collaboration with Johnson & Johnson ended in 2003, and the research phases conducted at our facilities under our broad collaboration with Novartis ended in 2004.
-The research phase of our corporate collaboration agreement with Daiichi ended in 2005.
-In 2004, we signed a new corporate collaboration with Merck, and the research phase of this collaboration ended in May 2007.
-In 2005, we signed additional collaborations with Pfizer and Merck Serono.
+The research phase of our collaboration agreement with Daiichi ended in 2005.
+In 2004, we signed a new collaboration agreement with Merck, and the research phase of this collaboration ended in May 2007.
+In 2005, we signed a new collaboration agreement with Pfizer, and the research phase of this collaboration ended in February 2007.
+Our collaboration agreement with Merck Serono, entered into in 2005, does not include a research phase.
 Each of our collaborations could be terminated by the other party at any time, and we may not be able to renew these collaborations on acceptable terms, if at all, or negotiate additional corporate collaborations on acceptable terms, if at all.
-If these collaborations terminate or are not renewed, any resultant loss of revenues from these collaborations or loss of the expertise of our collaborative partners could adversely affect our business.
+If these collaborations terminate or are not renewed, any resultant loss of revenues from these collaborations or loss of the resources and expertise of our collaborative partners could adversely affect our business.